 Niger is a large landlocked country of 1.27 million square kilometers.
 It has a current population of 17 million and a population growth rate 3.9%, one of the fastest population growth rates in the world.
 Prone to political instability and natural crises, notably droughts, floods and locust infestations, Niger suffers from chronic food insecurity.

 After a 13 month military transition in 2011, Niger returned to political stability.
-Under President Mamadou Tandja (1999-2010), the country experienced a decade of relative equilibrium under Mamadou Tandja (president of Niger from 1999 to 2010), his efforts to seek constitutional changes allowing him to run for a third term led to a political crisis.
-The turmoil ended in a coup in February 2010.
-Subsequently, Niger was ruled for 13 months by a transitional government that adopted a new constitution by referendum.
-A series of local, legislative and presidential elections, generally considered fair and transparent, paved the way for a return to democracy.
+Under President Mamadou Tandja (1999-2010), the country experienced a decade of relative stability however his efforts to seek constitutional changes to allow himself to run for a third term led to a political crisis.
+The turmoil ended in a coup d’état in February 2010.Throughout the following year, Niger was ruled by a transitional government that adopted a new constitution by referendum.
+A series of local, legislative, and presidential elections, generally considered fair and transparent, paved the way for a return to democracy.
 Mahamadou Issoufou of the Socialist Party was elected president, and a new government was formed in April 2011.
 In accordance with the constitution, the Economic, Social and Cultural Council and the High Court of Justice were established.
 Political tensions have risen since August 2013 when the Speaker of the Parliament Hama Amadou broke out of the ruling coalition and stood up as the main challenger to President Issoufou.
 In August 2014, he fled the country after his immunity was lifted in a child-trafficking scandal that has shaken the country's political class.

-Last Updated: Mar 27, 2014
+Last Updated: Dec 11, 2014